JordanMartinez/purescript-json-codecs/README.md

 bazEncoder = encodeJson
 ```

-### Typeclass-based codec where some instances are implemented via runtime-configured implementations
+### Unidirectional Typeclass-based codec where some instances are implemented via runtime-configured implementations

 See [Decoding.purs](./test/Test/Codec/Json/Unidirectional/Typeclass/LocalOverrides/Decoding.purs), which as of the time of writing, outputs: